abernet2/phase-0/week-1/tracking-changes-reflection.md

 fork: copy a repository into your github, this will include all branches and will work independently of the original repo.

 checkout: request a copy of a specific branch, or create a new branch if the name you provide doesnt exist.
+This has both local and remote copies, you need to use pull to update the local copies to the remote.

 add: There is a staging area for changes, you have to ADD your changes to that area if they are new files/directories.